-The Medical Devices & Instrumentation program is concerned with the research and development of instruments, software, and systems for understanding, diagnosing, treating and monitoring medical conditions.
-Each research project aims to solve problems identified by end users such as health professionals, hospital groups and patient groups and relies heavily on close input from the other Research Programs in FMDAT.
+Projects within the research group are extremely diverse, but with a common focus on delivering benefits through the application of various technologies to the medical discipline.
+Each research project aims to solve problems identified by end users such as health professionals, hospital groups and patient groups and relies heavily on close input from the other research areas within the MDRI.

 The research group is complemented by the mechanical and electronic workshops within the University, who provide design and manufacturing capabilities.

 In addition, there is a close association with the Biomedical Engineering department of Flinders Medical Centre.

 Well known signals include electrocardiograms (ECG) to measure the activity of the heart and electroencephalograms (EEG) to record brain activity, but modern techniques allow measurements of a wide variety of properties (for example, of the skin, blood, and endocrine system), to provide more complete information.

 - A new versatile hand grip dynamometer - a revolutionary instrument to accurately measure hand grip and pinch forces over a wide population, including those with hand deformities and low strength.

 - Mandibular advancement splint efficacy and compliance monitor - to provide clinical information on the use and success of these devices.

 - An adaptive orthopaedic screwdriver - responsive to varying bone quality to prevent over tightening in osteoporotic bone.